 The basic story you sell for both of those variations constitute what’s called the hook, and once swallowed, the sting proceeds from there.
 Which variety is used on a particular mark comes down to how good you are at something called cold reading.
 People leak appalling amounts of information to complete strangers without a single thought.
 You meet them, the walk, the talk, the attitudes, the body language; pretty soon, you know which approach they look like they might fall for.
 In general, it’s the selfish ones, who absolutely know they’re hard-nosed, no-nonsense bastards, who’ll fall for the greed approach more often than not.
 You let them dominate you, because that relaxes them into their comfort zone where you can really get to work on them.

 Global warming is essentially a con.
 It’s nothing more than cynically extracting money from other people or gaining power and prestige at their expense using those same two types of story.
-Where is gets confusing at times is in identifying who is the mark and who is the con artist, with the added complication that sometimes they’re all con men busily screwing each other as well as us.
+Where it gets confusing at times is in identifying who is the mark and who is the con artist, with the added complication that sometimes they’re all con men busily screwing each other as well as us.

-The classic victim is the ordinary person, whose money is being hoovered out of their pockets by various overt and covert taxes, which they’re assured will somehow be used to stop the climate changing.
+The classic victim is the ordinary person, whose money is being hoovered out of their pockets by soliciting donations or by various overt and covert taxes, which they’re assured will somehow be used to stop the climate changing.
 A not so obvious victim is the vaguely active green supporters of various flavours, who feel obliged if only because of a social conscience, to support their worst exploiters, who it should be noted live a very comfortable existence that would make lifestyles of the rich and famous blush.
 Al the Messiah’s personal fortune ballooned from single digit millions to an estimated 400 million within a decade.
 As Ron Hubbard reputedly said, if you want to get very rich, start a new religion.